 Most simply, if your mortgage interest rate is greater than what you’re earning on your savings and you don’t anticipate needing this money in the near future, then yes, pay it off.
 However, like many personal finance decisions, it’s rarely that simple.

 Because it’s a secured loan, a mortgage is often the least costly way to borrow money.
-If you anticipate needing to borrow in the future or you have other outstanding loans such as credit card balances, student loans, or even a car loan, it is usually more sensible to pay off your other debts with higher interest rates than your home mortgage.
+If you anticipate needing to borrow in the future or you have other outstanding loans such as credit card balances or student loans, it is usually more sensible to pay off your other debts with higher interest rates than your home mortgage.

 People often feel a well-deserved sense of psychic satisfaction knowing that the mortgage has been paid off.
 However, recognize that making a mortgage payment each month is a form of forced savings which is also valuable.
 Your payment is a combination of interest and principal and it’s the principal re-payment that represents your savings.
 If you were to pay off your mortgage and you started spending your prior mortgage payment each month instead of saving it, you’d be financially worse off than if you had just continued to make mortgage payments.